VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

     bigplanet -c <num_cores> [-a] bpl.in

-The bigplanet arguments work similarly to :code:`multiplanet`’s with the user able to specify the number of processors :code:`bigplanet` can use.
-The only difference is that bigplanet uses a bpl.in file, which is *very* similar to a vspace input file.
+The BigPlanet arguments work similarly to :code:`multiplanet`’s with the user able to specify the number of processors :code:`BigPlanet` can use.
+The only difference is that BigPlanet uses a bpl.in file, which is *very* similar to a vspace input file.

 Here’s the input file for :code:`BigPlanet`: